sburgess287/marvelousGreetings/README.md

 # Marvel-ous Greetings

-Marvel-ous Greetings is an exciting and fun way to easily create greetings cards including our favorite Marvel Superheroes and SuperVillians!
+Marvel-ous Greetings is an exciting and fun way to easily create and save greetings cards, while including our favorite Marvel Superheroes and Supervillians!

 ## Link to Marvel-ous Greetings
 https://pacific-fortress-64692.herokuapp.com/